ash2228/rust-portscanner/readme.md

 # Rust Port Scanner

 A simple and efficient multithreaded port scanner written in Rust.
-This tool allows you to scan a specified host for open TCP ports in the range of 1 to 10000.
+This tool allows you to scan a specified host for open and closed server ports.

 ## Features